Braves vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the favorite over the last 10 matchups, the Braves have a record of 6-3.

-- When it comes to hitting the over, the Braves and their opponents are 5-5-0 in their last 10 games with a total.

-- Over their last 10 games, the Braves are 1-3-0 against the spread.
+- The Braves have won one of their last four games against the spread.

 Discover More About This Game